Richard de Exeter

 Richard de Exeter, Anglo-Irish knight and baron, fl.
 1261–1287.

 Related to Sheriff Jordan de Exeter, and thought to be the son of one John de Exeter (who died in 1261).
-Much of what is known of Richard is derived from the Annals of Multifarnan, which were compiled up to 1274 at the abbey of Strade, County Mayo, apparently by a Friar Stephen de Exeter.
+Much of what is known of Richard is derived from the Annals of Multyfarnham, which were compiled up to 1274 at the abbey of Strade, County Mayo, apparently by a Friar Stephen de Exeter.
 These annals relate the following: